jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment3.md

 Now that we have our cost function, let's devise a method for measuring our gains.
 In you report answer to the following question.

-1- If you were to use the speed up under only one workload from the 3 workloads you used before, which workload would you choose?
+1. If you were to use the speed up under only one workload from the 3 workloads you used before, which workload would you choose?
 Why?

 Now that we have devised functions to measure costs and gains, configure 4 middle ground designs for the pipeline.
-You need to choose the design that incurs the smallest cost while delivering the biggest gains.
+Not all of these designs will have the "best" cost-gain tradeoff.
-In your report answer the following question.
+In your report include the following figure.

-2- There is a trader off between minimizing costs and maximizing gains.
-Between your 4 middle grounds, you might not find a design that incurs the smallest cost while delivering the biggest gains.
-What function will you define to choose your sweet spot design (what is your figure of merit)?
+2. Create a [pareto frontier](https://en.wikipedia.org/wiki/Pareto_efficiency) plot with cost on the y-axis and performance on the x-axis.
+This will be a scatter plot with 6 points: the two "big" and "LITTLE" cores as well as your 4 middle ground designs.
+Then, "connet the dots" on the "best" designs.

+Answer this question in your report.

+3. Assume you are an engineer working to design this middle ground core.
+Given this early analysis, which designs, if any, would you recommend your team to pursue developing?
+Explain why.
+(Note: you may want to annotate the above plot.)

 ## Submission